 A bottle of effervescent wine goes flat because the carbonation (bubbles) in the wine will quickly disappear if the bottle is not tightly resealed after opening.
 Concurrent with losing the carbonation during storage, the opened wine will also continue to oxidize.
 This is a similar process to leaving a can of soda on your counter for a couple of days.
 Drinking it wouldn't be a pleasant experience.

 How Long Does Fortified (Port or Sherry) Wine Last After Opening?

 Fortified wines like Port or Sherry can have a shelf life up to a month after opening.
 This is because many of the components in wine that are susceptible to oxygen are actually oxidized during the warm temperature aging process that is essential for Port and Sherry production.
 By keeping them in a cool place and corked, you'll have no problem keeping them fresh.

 How to Extend the Life of Opened Bottles of Wine.

 ● Store the wine properly

-First of all, you can record it or use a wine stopper to minimize its contact with oxygen.
-Also, keep it in a place where it's not exposed to sunlight or heat.
+First of all, you can recork the bottle or use a wine stopper to minimize its contact with oxygen.
+Also, keep the bottle in a place where it's not exposed to sunlight or heat.
 Heat and exposure to large amounts of oxygen play an important role in speeding up the oxidation process.
-Keep your opened wine away from windows and surfaces that can get very hot, like your stove, and it will stay fresh.
-If needed, then you should put it in the fridge.
+Keep your opened wine away from windows and surfaces that can get very hot, like your stove, and it will stay fresh longer.
+The lower temperature in a refrigerator will also reduce the rate of oxidation.

 ● Use a vacuum pump